-If the Asset Manager attempts to conduct a transaction with an interested party, after it is proposed by the department in charge of the transaction, the Compliance Officer will review it beforehand to determine whether it complies with the laws and regulations (this refers to laws, governmental and ministerial ordinances, by-laws, and other instructions that the Asset Manager must comply with when executing its business, Investment Trusts Association regulations, regulations of financial instruments exchanges on which TLR is listed, TLR's regulations, and the Asset Manager's articles of incorporation, internal rules, and contracts signed by it based on these, including the asset management contract for TLR, etc.) and whether there are any other compliance-related issues, and if the Compliance Officer approves the transaction, it may be brought before the Compliance Committee.
-The Compliance Committee will deliberate the transaction from a compliance perspective, and if it approves it, the transaction may be brought before the Investment Committee will deliberate the transaction, and upon its approval being obtained (however, in the case of transactions corresponding to transactions with interested parties, etc. in the Investment Trusts Act, as stipulated in Article 5 of the Interested Parties Transaction Regulations, the Investment Committee's approval and the consent of TLR, based on the approval of its Board of Directors, will be required), it will be decided that the transaction is to be executed.
+If the Asset Manager attempts to conduct a transaction with an interested party, after it is proposed by the department in charge of the transaction, the Compliance Officer will review it beforehand to determine whether it complies with the laws and regulations (this refers to laws, governmental and ministerial ordinances, by-laws, and other instructions that the Asset Manager must comply with when executing its business, Investment Trusts Association regulations, regulations of financial instruments exchanges on which TLR is listed, TLR's regulations, and the Asset Manager's articles of incorporation, internal rules, and contracts signed by it based on these, including the asset management contract for TLR, etc.) and whether there are any other compliance-related issues, and if the Compliance Officer approves the transaction from a compliance perspective, and if it approves it, the transaction may be brought before the Investment Committee.
+The Investment Committee will deliberate the transaction, and upon its approval being obtained (however, in the case of transactions corresponding to transactions with interested parties, etc. in the Investment Trusts Act, as stipulated in Article 5 of the Interested Parties Transaction Regulations, the Investment Committee's approval and the consent of TLR, based on the approval of its Board of Directors, will be required), it will be decided that the transaction is to be executed.